dzineer/laravel-webauthn-public/README.md

-Laravel-WebAuthn example application
+Laravel-WebAuthn Server Example
 ====================================

-This is an example use of [asbiin/laravel-webauthn](https://github.com/asbiin/laravel-webauthn) package.
+This is an example use of [asbiin/laravel-webauthn](https://github.com/dzineer/laravel-webauthn-public) package.

-# Demo
+# Live Demo Example

-Try this application on [this live demo app](https://laravel-webauthn-example.herokuapp.com/).
+Try this application on [this live demo app](https://webauthn.dzineer.com/).

-- Just register with any email
+- Register, no email verification required.
-- Then add a WebAuthn key
+- Security Settings -> register key.
-- Next login will ask to confirm the key
+- Re-login and you will be required to use your Yubikey

-*Database is drop every day on this demo instance.*
+*Database may be erased at anytime.*

 # Installation